 Not being a nutritionist or a dietician I’m not going to get into the nitty gritty of how to eat a balanced diet with less, or no, meat or dairy, but I found this quick nutritional guide to becoming a vegan by blogger Scent of a Vegan, very interesting.

 You might also like to track the nutrients in your diet with the cronometer app, and you can get a blood tests done for some key vitamins and minerals at your local GP.

-If you do need to take supplements two vegan brands to consider include
+If you do need to take supplements three vegan brands to consider include

 Note: If you take more B12 than your body can process it’s excreted and leads to illuminous yellow pee, which came as quite a surprise I can tell you!